Peter Roy Barber: Move to South Africa

 In January 1973, Barber told his wife that he was going to find a job in Reading.
-However, this was a ruse, as he instead drove to Heathfield, where he had arranged to meet with Jones and her young daughter, Denise.
-They then abandoned the car at a clifftop near Hastings, with Barber writing a fake suicide note in order to make people believe that he had taken his life.
+In reality, he instead drove to Heathfield, where he had arranged to meet with Jones and her young daughter, Denise.
+They then abandoned the car at a clifftop near Hastings, with Barber writing a fake suicide note in order to give the impression that he had taken his own life.

-While authorities were searching for the bodies, Barber and Jones traveled to Heathrow Airport, from where they moved to Durban, South Africa.
+While authorities were searching for their bodies, Barber, Jones and Denise traveled to Heathrow Airport, from where they flew to Durban in South Africa.
 The move was supposed to be temporary, as their intended final destination was supposed to be New Zealand, but Barber insisted on staying.
-The couple settled in the suburb of Pinetown, where Barber opened a decorating business called Kitchen Concepts, while Jones worked at a supermarket.
-Their relationship started deteriorating over time, with the pair frequently having arguments over trivial matters.
+The three settled in the nearby suburb of Pinetown, where Barber opened a decorating business called Kitchen Concepts and Jones worked at a supermarket.
+Their relationship began to deteriorate, however, with the pair frequently having petty arguments.